stanford-oval/genie-cloud/README.md

 inside the individual user sandboxes).
 Use environment variables if you need true secret tokens, and store them in a root-only (0600) file.

+In `config.js`, you will also want to change the `SERVER_ORIGIN` field to point to the correct location (scheme-host-port) of the server.
+If `ENABLE_REDIRECT` is true, any request with a hostname or scheme that is not that of `SERVER_ORIGIN` will be redirected to the correct origin.
+This is support seamless migration between domains, and transparent upgrade to HTTPS.

-In `config.js`, you must also set the redirect URI origin (scheme-host-port) for your OAuth redirects.
+If needed, you can also change `OAUTH_REDIRECT_ORIGIN` to set the origin for your OAuth redirects.
-This is to support Login With Google, and to support configuring OAuth-based accounts in Web Almond.
-This must be the same origin that you will configure for OAuth redirect URLs.
+The latter is used to support Login With Google, and to configure OAuth-based accounts in Web Almond, so it must be the same origin that you will configure for OAuth redirect URLs.

 If you use the embedded Thingpedia, it is expected you use a CDN to deliver code zip files, icons and other large user generated content.
 Set the URL of your CDN in `config.js`.
 You can also set the URL of a subfolder of your